Hale Park: Owners

 In 1700 he married Eleanor Archer, the only child of John Archer of Welford Park.
 Thomas remodelled the front of Welford House by adding a storey and constructing the Ionian columns that adorn the front façade.
 Unfortunately his wife died in 1702 and in 1706 he married Ann Chaplin, the daughter of John Chaplin of Tathwell.
 The couple had no children so when he died in 1743 he left his property to his nephew Henry Archer.

 Henry Archer was the son of Thomas's brother Andrew Archer.
 He was a barrister and member of Parliament for Warwick for thirty years.
 In 1743 he married Lady Elizabeth Montagu, daughter of George Montagu, 1st Earl of Halifax.
 The couple had no children so when he died in 1768 he left the house to his nephew Andrew Archer.
 In 1776 he sold the house to Joseph May shortly after Joseph's return from Portugal.

 Joseph May was a wealthy merchant who owned a wine factory in Lisbon.
 In 1764 he married Mary Coppendale.
 The couple had ten children.
 After they bought Hale Park in 1776 they commissioned the famous architect Henry Holland to remodel the house.
-Joseph became very proud of his house and in 1780 he asked Angelica Kauffmann, a well-known artist of her time to paint two pictures of the family at Hale Park. hey were probably commissioned to hang in their recently refurbished house.
+Joseph became very proud of his house and in 1780 he asked Angelica Kauffmann, a well-known artist of her time to paint two pictures of the family at Hale Park.
+They were probably commissioned to hang in their recently refurbished house.